-If you have any guests coming to your wedding that don’t like summer cocktails then they probably won’t like this selection of gorgeous drinks although let’s be honest, why invite anyone to your wedding that doesn’t like cocktails?
-What’s wrong with some people?!?
+If you have any guests coming to your wedding who don’t like summer cocktails, then they probably won’t like this selection of gorgeous drinks we’ve concocted.
+Although, let’s be honest, why invite anyone to your wedding that doesn’t like cocktails?
+They can’t be normal, surely?!

-Ok, rant over.
-But summer cocktails can add a wonderful spin to your wedding and can be really easy (and relatively cheap) to make.
+OK, rant over, but signature wedding cocktails can add a wonderful spin to your big day and can be really easy (and relatively cheap) to make.
 Here are some fun and delicious cocktails you can share with your guests.

 To add another funky twist to your wedding day, serve them in something a little different:

 - Old jug style pub beer glasses